Master of Arts in Interdisciplinary Studies

 All international transcripts or credentials are subject to an international transcript and/or credential evaluation.

-- Why do you wish to pursue the Master of Arts in Interdisciplinary Studies?
-Explain why your career goals require courses from multiple academic program areas.
+- Pursuing a Master of Arts in Interdisciplinary Studies (MAIS) (In this section, you should discuss why your career goals require courses from multiple academic program areas)

-- What academic courses and/or training have you had that would provide a foundation for your master’s studies?
+- Academic Courses and/or Training (In this section, you should provide information on courses and/or training you have taken that would provide a foundation for your master’s studies)

 A detailed resume is one that provides a comprehensive profile of the applicant.
 It should include education, work experience (including voluntary/unpaid), reports and publications, professional memberships and affiliations, and other relevant information.